-Bonfires should be 18 metres from buildings, sheds, trees, fences, overhead cables and car parking areas.
+- Bonfires should be 18 metres from buildings, trees, fences, overhead cables and car parking areas.

-Don't burn aerosols, batteries, bottles, foam-filled furniture, tins of paint or tyres.
+- Do not burn: aerosols, batteries, bottles, foam-filled furniture, tins of paint and tyres.

-Bonfires should be no more than three metres in height.
+- Bonfires should be no more than 3 metres in height.
 There should be a suitable barrier around the bonfire to keep spectators 5 metres away.
 Never leave a lit bonfire unattended.

-- Check the structure is sound and always check that no children or animals are hiding in the bonfire before lighting it.
+- Check the structure is sound and always check that no children or animals are hiding in the bonfire before lighting.